kovidgoyal/kitty/docs/faq.rst

 I do not like the kitty icon!
 -------------------------------

-There are many alternate icons available, click on an icon to visit its
+The kitty icon was created as tribute to my cat of nine years who passed away, as such it is not going to change.
+However, if you do not like it, there are many alternate icons available, click on an icon to visit its homepage:
-homepage:

 .. image:: https://github.com/k0nserv/kitty-icon/raw/main/kitty.iconset/icon_256x256.png
    :target: https://github.com/k0nserv/kitty-icon